appirio-tech/tc-site/README.md

 This branch should be off of the tc-site `dev` branch.
 When you are done committing your changes to this branch, submit a pull request against our dev branch.

-Every Friday (sometimes postponed until Sunday), the `dev` branch gets pushed to our QA server at [http://tcqa1.topcoder.com](http://tcqa1.topcoder.com).
+Every Friday (sometimes postponed until Sunday), the `master` branch gets pushed to our QA server at [http://tcqa1.topcoder.com](http://tcqa1.topcoder.com).
 If you need to make changes to your code that is already in QA, you will need to do a pull against the most recent release branch, which will look like `TC-<date>`.
 The branch you use for these changes should have the same format as usual, but something like